urban-plumber/urban-plumber.github.io/changelog/index.md

 Update acknowledgements, correct registration address.

 **v1.03 (2020-09-24)**
-- include project website address in instructions
+- Include project website address in instructions
-- indicate spinup is not compulsory
+- Ondicate spinup is not compulsory
-- re-order modelevaluation instructions, indicate benchmarking disabled
+- Re-order modelevaluation instructions, indicate benchmarking disabled
-- update acknowledgements
+- Update acknowledgements

 **v1.04 (2020-12-22)**
-- match lat/lon decimal precision in Table 2 and AU-Preston_sitedata_v1.csv
+- Match lat/lon decimal precision in Table 2 and AU-Preston_sitedata_v1.csv
-- clarify language in section 6.3 for which variables to use in experiments
+- Clarify language in section 6.3 for which variables to use in experiments

+**v1.05 (2020-12-24)**
+- Added to ACond description "*Vegetation canopy*" aerodynamic conductance and updated subgrid in Table 4.
+- Changed SoilMoist, SoilTemp, RootMoist & SoilWet subgrids to "soil" from "all".

 ### create_netcdf_EXAMPLE_v1.py